 - May leak occasionally due to vented roof design

 Get the Kozyard gazebo on Amazon.

 For a stylish gazebo at an affordable price, consider this portable gazebo from Cool Spot.
 This pop-up model is incredibly easy to set up and provides 11 feet by 11 feet of coverage.
 With a lightweight steel frame, fabric top, and included carrying case, it’s a versatile option for seasonal use.

-To set up, just open the metal frame and attach the vented soft-top canopy.
-The beige canopy is made from 150D Oxford polyester, which is water resistant and blocks up to 99 percent of UV rays.
+This option is also easy to assemble, just open the metal frame and attach the vented soft-top canopy.
+The beige canopy is made from 150D Oxford polyester, which is water-resistant and blocks up to 99 percent of UV rays.
 This gazebo includes four optional zippered mesh side walls to protect from mosquitoes and other flying insects.